Upstream motion of oil droplets in co-axial Ouzo flow due to Marangoni forces: Numerical Simulations

 In \S~\ref{sec:axial_motion}, we consider a simplified two-phase model where a pure transanethole droplet is suspended in a binary ethanol-water mixture.
 Focusing solely on hydrodynamic interactions and neglecting mass transfer in between the two phases, we study the regime in which the net force on a droplet -- arising from Marangoni stresses, buoyancy, and advection -- vanishes, keeping the droplet fixed at $z_{\mathrm{drop}}=$\SI{6.5}{\milli\meter}.
+By assuming no mass transfer, we consider that once the system is close to hydrodynamic equilibrium, it is also near chemical equilibrium, and the limited mass exchange between phases has a negligible effect on the overall flow behavior.
 By varying the droplet radius $R_{\mathrm{drop}}$ and the ethanol jet flow rate $\flowrate$, we determine the conditions that drive the droplet upstream or downstream.
 We compute the critical flow rate $\flowrate^{\mathrm{crit}}$, defined via a Lagrange multiplier enforcing zero net force, that leads to a quasi-stationary equilibrium of the system.

-At the interface between a droplet and the continuous phase (host fluid), the dynamic boundary condition reads where $\mathbf{\tau}^\phi = - p^\phi \mathbf{I} + \mu^\phi \mathbf{n} \bcdot \bigl( \bnabla \mathbf{u} + (\bnabla \mathbf{u})^T \bigr)$ represents the stress tensor of the phase $\phi$ (either host fluid, $h$, or droplet, $d$) at the droplet interface, $\sigma$ is the interfacial tension, $\mathcal{K}$ is the curvature of the interface, and $\mathbf{n}$ and $\mathbf{t}$ are the unit normal and tangential vectors, respectively.
+At the interface between a droplet and the continuous phase (host fluid), the dynamic boundary condition reads where $\mathbf{\tau}^\phi = - p^\phi \mathbf{I} + \mu^\phi \mathbf{n} \bcdot \bigl( \bnabla \mathbf{u} + (\bnabla \mathbf{u})^T \bigr)$ represents the stress tensor of the phase $\phi$ (either host fluid, $h$, or droplet, $d$) at the droplet interface, $\gamma$ is the interfacial tension, $\mathcal{K}$ is the curvature of the interface, and $\mathbf{n}$ and $\mathbf{t}$ are the unit normal and tangential vectors, respectively.
+The interface is allowed to deform depending on the local interfacial tension.
 The interfacial tension is made composition-dependent according to a fit to the experimental data (see figure 5 in Ref. \cite{archer2024experimental}).
 We assume that although a high ethanol mass fraction could in principle dissolve the transanethole droplet, the droplet remains intact and its interfacial tension is set by the fit to the experimental data of \citet{archer2024experimental}.

 Overall, this model framework enables us to capture the essential physics of the axial motion of oil droplets in the jet under a range of conditions.
 Again, naturally, the simplified models do not account for all the complexities of the experimental system, which prevents quantitative comparisons.